 1. The Couch Doesn't Fit the Room Space

-We are a mobile society and that first couch purchase you made after college for a rented apartment may look lost in a large family room in your new home.
-Or, you are downsizing and that big couch is crammed into a new smaller space blocking the views from the windows.
+People who live in a mobile society usually have that first couch purchase they made after college for a rented apartment and now it looks lost in a large family room in their new home.
+Or, they downsize and that big couch is crammed into a new smaller space blocking the views from the windows.

 You can move smaller couches to a bedroom or study.
 But for smaller rooms, a couch should not be jammed in between other pieces of furniture or placed so that it is rubbing against another surface each time someone sits or lies down.
 This will cause excessive wear on the upholstery and could damage the frame.
-Time to replace your couch.
+That's when it's time to replace your couch.